I was now married into this world.

-Then onto a small road where stood an attractive stone fountain around a natural spring that had been built hundreds of years ago.
-We had been happy to find this fountains months ago and it was where we had been getting our free drinking water for the last months.
-It was one of the great adornments to the village that first got us to love the place.
+Then onto a small road where stood a stone fountain around a natural spring that had been built hundreds of years ago.
+We had been happy to find this fountain and it was where we had been getting our free drinking water for the last few months.
+It was one of those great little adornments to the village that got us to love the place.

 The priest was waiting for us all up here.

 He embarked on a long ritual, blessing the water for the coming year.
 Ending the performance by throwing his ornate jewelled cross through the open grill gate into the dark blue natatorium of water.